 While sous vide has existed in one form or another since the 1700s, it has grown in popularity ever since professional chefs began to experiment with the method in the 1960s.

-Sous vide first exploded onto the home market in the mid-2000s when the first domestic devices became widely available.
+Sous vide first exploded onto the home market in the mid-2000s when the first domestic devices became popularized by the Anova precision cooker.